-At the beginning of June, 2012 two wires were produced, both with the same nominal procedures.
+At the end of May, 2012 two wires were produced, both with the same new procedures (generation two).

-One was used few days later to the experiment, the second one was just put inside a HDPE envelop and kept closed at Room Temperature (RT).
-We called the experiments: [a] wire#1 (started 06 Jun, 2012); [b] wire#2 (started 10 July, 2012).
+The first one was used few days later to the experiment, the second one was just put inside a HDPE envelop and kept closed at Room Temperature (RT).
+We called the experiments:

+[a] wire#1 (started 06 Jun, 2012);

+[b] wire#2 (started 10 July, 2012).
-The main improvements in respect to previous procedure of fabrication, according to SEM observations, were the multilayered structures and total number of such layers extremely large: close to one thousand.
-The thicknesses, of such multi-layers, were in the range of 20-100nm.

-The mechanical stability, against leakage of submicrometric materials, was largely improved.
+The main improvements in respect to previous procedure of fabrication, according to SEM observations, were the multilayered structures and total number of such layers, extremely large: of the order of 700.
+The thicknesses, of each multi-layers, were in the range of 20-100nm.
+The mechanical stability, against leakage of sub-micrometric materials, was largely improved.